2naive/AngryCurl/README.md

 * checking if proxy given response content is correct
 * loading useragent-list from file or array
 * changing proxy/useragent "on the fly"
+* preventing direct connections without any proxy/useragent if such options are set
 * multi-thread connections
 * callback functions
 * web-console mode